alcionai/corso/website/blog/2023-1-4-backups-on-your-coffee-break.md

 And here’s my [video](https://youtu.be/mlwfEbPqD94) showing how the steps take less than 4 minutes.

 Yep, that’s it.
 With these few steps, Corso protects your team’s data from accidental loss, deletion, server downtime, security threats and ransomware.
-Don’t leave M365 data protection to chance -and use your coffee break to relax instead of worry!
+Don’t leave Microsoft 365 data protection to chance -and use your coffee break to relax instead of worry!